Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 Another highlight of this region is car-free Zermatt, home of the mighty Matterhorn.
 Although a popular ski resort, there are plenty of things to do in Zermatt for non-skiers.

-The western part of the country is French and include Geneva, Montreux and Lausanne.
+The western part of the country is French and includes Geneva, Montreux and Lausanne.

 Use Locarno as a base to explore the Ticino, Switzerland’s Italian region.
 The free Ticino Ticket, one of Switzerland’s few travel bargains, makes exploring the lakes and elegant towns of this region a breeze.